 Breakdown of engineered goods

-In March, consumption of food products picked up slightly (+0.2% after –0.3%), especially due to tobacco consumption.
-Over the first quarter, it was almost stable (+0.1% after +0.7% over the previous quarter).
+In June, consumption of food products bounced back (+0.6% after being stable in May).
+Over the second quarter, it accelerated (+0.8% after +0.2% over the previous quarter).

-Over the first quarter, however, consumption of energy products bounced back sharply (+4.4% after –2.2%).
+Over the second quarter, consumption of energy products stepped back (–2.2% after +3.7%), mainly in gas and electricity.

 |In chained billion euros|